 Open up the cart & check the PCB

-The sure-fire way of spotting fake and reproduction Game Boy games.
-Open up the cart.
+The sure-fire way of spotting fake Game Boy games is to open up the cart.
 You will need a 3.8mm Gamebit screwdriver these can be picked up very cheap over at Amazon or eBay.
 Most reputable sellers will let you open the game and inspect the PCB.

 Often, modern fakes will have half the size PCB board.
 Originals will usually have a Nintendo logo somewhere on the PCB.